The Real Reason Your Style Suffers After Having Kids

 “

-I'd like to remind moms that even though there are endless responsibilities and things that now come 'before' them, it's just as important to take care of themselves as before.
+I'd like to remind mums that even though there are endless responsibilities and things that now come 'before' them, it's just as important to take care of themselves as before.

 Dr. Jessica Zucker